Terms and Conditions

-(a) “Buyer” means the buyer (or any other person acting on behalf of and with the authority of the buyer).
+“Buyer” means the customer (or any other person acting on behalf of and with the authority of the buyer).

-(b) “Seller” means Hansen Pacific Pty Ltd trading as HP Energy and any of its related entities.
+“Seller” means HP ENERGY LTD trading as HP Energy and any of its related entities.

 2. Customer Declaration

-2.2 You are either the sole or one of the registered owners of the property on which installation is to be done under this contract.
+2.2 The Buyer is either the sole or one of the registered owners of the property on which installation is to be done under this contract.

-2.3 You have never received or have been approved any solar grant/ rebate for small generation solar PV system on the installation address mentioned on this contract.
+2.3 The Buyer has never received or have been approved any solar grant/ rebate for small generation solar PV system on the installation address mentioned on this contract.